isso-comments/isso/docs/CONFIGURATION.md

 check fails, none can comment on your website.

 max-age
 : time to allow users to remove or edit their comments.
-Defaults to `900` seconds (15 minutes).
+Defaults to `15m`.

 ## server (not applicable for uWSGI)